nimblebrain.json

 - Structural errors (wrong types, missing required fields) throw an error and prevent startup.

-bundles,skillDirs,agents,home,preferences,noDefaultBundles) are silently stripped — no warning. - Deprecated keys (
+bundles,skillDirs,agents,home,preferences,noDefaultBundles, and the legacyskills) are silently stripped — no warning. - The override file (

 identity,contextFile) produce a warning pointing at context skills.